HopsonKhwairakpam/Food-Preferences-Survey-Form/README.md

 # Food-Preferences-Survey-Form
-This a Survey Form Project created with simple html and css only
+This is a Survey Form Project created with simple html and css only